murdockcrc/typescript_notes/summaries/tooling.md

 ## Write your own declarations

 Encapsulate non-TS code with typing information, without having to rewrite the legacy code in TS.
 For an example, see [HERE](src/lib/language.d.ts)

+# Source files

+Options:

+* Generate a source map per file
+* Generate one big file with all source maps
+* Embed the source map into the generated file